mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

 ### Merge paths

 Now that everything in our SVG is a path, we can merge them to ensure as few paths are drawn as possible.
-Take this example of a “search” icon: the two intersecting paths can be merged into one, resulting in a single path.
+Take this example of a “search” icon: the two intersecting paths can be merged into one, resulting in a single path (_Fig 05_).

 To merge paths in Illustrator we select them and use the _merge_ option in the _Pathfinder_ menu.